balderdashy/sails/README.md

 ## Issue Submission
 Make sure you've read the [issue submission guidelines](https://github.com/balderdashy/sails/blob/master/CONTRIBUTING.md#opening-issues) before opening a new issue.

 Sails is composed of a [number of different sub-projects](https://github.com/balderdashy/sails/blob/master/MODULES.md), many of which have [their own dedicated repository](https://github.com/search?q=sails+user%3Amikermcneil+user%3Abalderdashy+user%3Aparticlebanana&type=Repositories&ref=advsearch&l=).
-If you are looking for a repo for a particular piece, you'll usually find it on the [organization](https://github.com/balderdashy) page.
+If you suspect an issue in one of Sails sub-modules, you'll usually find its repo on the [organization](https://github.com/balderdashy) page.
+Click [here](https://github.com/balderdashy/sails/search?q=&type=Issues) to search/post issues in this repository.

 ## Feature Requests
 See the [Trello board](https://trello.com/b/cGzNVE0b/sails-js-feature-requests) to view/discuss our roadmap and [request features](https://github.com/balderdashy/sails/blob/master/CONTRIBUTING.md#requesting-features).